|

 - Members of GFAR's Governance structures and its secretariat staff

-Tables 1 and 2 describe the clients information needs and the media GFAR may use to communicate
+Tables 1 and 2 describe the clients information needs and the media GFAR may use to communicate the specific information

 Table 1 - Clients and information needs